 - Use their knowledge of supply and demand in the area and market conditions

 - Check the property’s condition to see whether it affects its value

 So, ‘is a mortgage based on the purchase price or value?’
 I hear you ask.
 It would be a great situation for all of us if mortgages were handed out for the home seller’s price.

 Unfortunately, mortgage lenders have to be realistic and in a worst-case scenario, they will have to sell your home to recoup the balance of their mortgage debt.
 So they are not particularly interested in how much a homeowner says their home is worth.

 Instead, they are interested in how much they can sell it for, if needs be, which means they need an accurate and independent valuation of that property.

-You may even find that it’s worth while investing is a full property report from a RICS surveyor so you are not only made aware of any issues with the property you want to buy but the surveyor will also offer an idea of its market valuation.
+You may even find that it’s worthwhile investing in a full property report from a RICS surveyor, so you are not only made aware of any issues with the property you want to buy, but the surveyor will also offer an idea of its market valuation.

-This information can also be used to negotiate a lower price and, let’s face it, the valuation figure being quoted may also prepare you for disappointment when it comes to sourcing a mortgage to buy the property.
+This information can also be used to negotiate a lower price.
+The valuation figure being quoted may also prepare you for disappointment when it comes to sourcing a mortgage to buy the property.